Bemidbar (parashah): In inner-biblical interpretation

-The parashah has parallels or is discussed in these Biblical sources:
+The parashah has parallels or is discussed in these biblical sources:

 Numbers chapter 1

 Numbers 1:1 begins, "On the first day of the second month, in the second year following the exodus from the land of Egypt."
 According to Exodus 40:17, that would be one month after the date that Moses set up the Tabernacle.
 Numbers 7:1 then reports, "On the day that Moses finished setting up the Tabernacle," the chieftains of the tribes began bringing their offerings and would continue for 12 days.
 At the same time, the ordination events of Leviticus 8 took place.
 "On the eighth day," the inaugural offerings of Leviticus 9 took place, followed by the incident of Nadab and Abihu in Leviticus 10.
 Numbers 9:5 then reports, "on the fourteenth day of the month," the Israelites offered the Passover sacrifice.
 And Numbers 9:11 then reports that the second Passover for those unable to participate in the first Passover would commence "in the second month, on the fourteenth day of the month."
 Thus, the events beginning with Numbers 1:1 would have taken place shortly after the setting up of the Tabernacle, the chieftain's offerings, the ordination and inaugural ceremonies of the Tabernacle, the incident of Nadab and Abihu, and the first Passover, but shortly before the second Passover.
+Gordon Wenham noted these dated events in the second year after the Exodus: